AlmogJakov/Efficient-dynamic-LIS-algorithms/README.md

 <b>Note!</b> Only 'sum' variable is needed for this implementation!
 'count' and 'child index' variables are used only for the output of all LIS as shown below.

+<b>Sum</b>  - represents the sum of LIS till this node.
+<b>Count</b>  - represents the number of LIS such that this node is the last number.
+<b>Child index</b>  - represents the index of the first child of this node.

 ```diff
 pseudo code:
 • perform binary search on last